 Sawdust Block Incubation

-Once your logs or blocks are fully colonized, you’ll need to initiate fruiting.
-This usually requires a combination of moisture, temperature change, and sometimes physical shock.
+Once your logs or blocks are fully colonized, you’ll need to initiate fruiting with these conditions:

 Temperature: 55-70°F (13-21°C) for fruiting (cooler than incubation temperatures)